-Further down south 200km from Malacca is Johor, the southern most state of Malaysia, also the border to cross Singapore, Johor is known for beaches and rainforest.
-Desaru Beach has a rows of resorts, while Endau Rompin National Park’s mountainous jungle shelters waterfalls and wildlife like elephants.
-It’s capital Johor Bahru’s diverse history is reflected in the Victorian-era Sultan Abu Bakar State Mosque, Old Chinese Temple dates from the 19th century venerated by the Chinese community and Arulmigu Sri Rajakaliamman Glass Temple, a glittering Hindu shrine.
+Further down south 200km from Malacca is Johor, the southernmost state of Malaysia, also the border to cross Singapore, Johor is known for beaches and rainforest.
+Desaru Beach has a row of resorts, while Endau Rompin National Park’s mountainous jungle shelters waterfalls and wildlife like elephants.
+Its capital Johor Bahru’s diverse history is reflected in the Victorian-era Sultan Abu Bakar State Mosque, Old Chinese Temple dates from the 19th century venerated by the Chinese community and Arulmigu Sri Rajakaliamman Glass Temple, a glittering Hindu shrine.

-The Royal Palace build in 1886 for the Sultan of Johor is an impressive building with the mix of Malay and Western architecture include the Royal Abu Bakar Museum which has a collection of antiques and heirlooms that would have belonged to the Royal Family.
+The Royal Palace built in 1886 for the Sultan of Johor is an impressive building with a mix of Malay and Western architecture include the Royal Abu Bakar Museum which has a collection of antiques and heirlooms that would have belonged to the Royal Family.

 Kukup Fishing Village is a fishing community in the Pontian district of Johor.
-This quaint village is built on stilts above the muddy mangrove shoreline since a century ago.
-With a population 1400 including neighboring Air Masin town, mostly Chinese fisherman, they are flooded by local and Singapore tourist especially at weekends and holidays, who come to savour the fresh seafood.
+This quaint village is built on stilts above the muddy mangrove shoreline a century ago.
+With a population of 1400 including neighboring Air Masin town, mostly Chinese fishermen, they are flooded by local and Singapore tourists especially at weekends and holidays, who come to savour the fresh seafood.

 Gunung Ledang National Park lies just inside Johor’s border with Melaka state, visit here only if you are a hiker, the highest peak is 1276m (4186 ft) Mount Ledang.
 Malaysia’s 6th most difficult to climb and the highest mountain in Johor state.